Quantum oscillations in a centrosymmetric skyrmion-hosting magnet GdRu2Si2

 Fermi surface reconstruction was also observed as a change in the dHvA-oscillation frequency, reflecting the coupling between conduction electrons and localized spins.
 This confirms the significance of the RKKY interaction in GdRu$_{2}$Si$_{2}$.
 The Fermi wavevectors corresponding to the $\beta$ surface detected by the dHvA oscillations in the FF phase are almost the same as that of the wavevector of magnetic modulation, as was predicted by another microscopic calculation \cite{PhysRevLett.128.157206}.
 This agreement might suggest the Fermi surface nesting, stabilizing the magnetic modulation characterized by the nesting vector with the RKKY interaction.

-We point out that the reduction of the dHvA-oscillation frequency in Phase III implies that the Fermi surface reconstruction occurs at every magnetic phase transition.
+As we mentioned in the previous section, the Fermi surface reconstruction might occur at every magnetic phase transition.
 Thus, the electronic structures in the SkL phase (Phase II) might deviate from those of Phase III and the FF phase.
-Indeed the real-space observation of conduction electrons by the STM experiment revealed the different patterns in the local density of states corresponding to each magnetic phase from Phase I to III and the FF phase \cite{yasui2020imaging}.
+Indeed, the real-space observation of conduction electrons by the STM experiment revealed the different patterns in the local density of states corresponding to each magnetic phase from Phase I to III and the FF phase \cite{yasui2020imaging}.
 As a probe to investigate the electronic structure, angle-resolved photoemission spectroscopy (ARPES) is one of the powerful techniques, which was recently conducted and unveiled the electronic structure of Phase I \cite{ishizakalab}.
 However, the measurement can usually be conducted only at zero field, and the electronic structure of Phase II is left for future research.